FCPS CARES - November 2024

 Kerrie Turner, Thoreau MS

 "Kerrie Turner, a school counselor at Thoreau Middle School, embodies the spirit of FCPS Cares.
 Her relentless dedication to supporting students is truly inspiring.
 Kerrie is an exceptional communicator who builds strong relationships with students, teachers, and families.
 She goes above and beyond to ensure students have their basic needs met, enabling them to fully engage in their education.
 Her recent act of kindness, personally picking up and delivering a rent support check to ensure it arrived on time for a family in need, exemplifies her selflessness and commitment.
 Kerrie's unwavering support and compassionate actions make her an invaluable asset to the Thoreau community.
-She is a shining example of what it means to care, and she is most deserving of the FCPS Cares Award."
+She is a shining example of what it means to care and is most deserving of an FCPS CARES."

 -Gabi Ritchey, Thoreau MS